In this article...

 Do I Still Need a Permit to Acquire a Pistol or Revolver?

 The old requirement that requires a person to obtain a permit to acquire a pistol or revolver is gone.
 What is now required to purchase a pistol/revolver is a satisfactory national instant criminal background check.
-The new law does, however, add a felony charge for the transfer of a pistol/revolver to a person that is ineligible to possess dangerous weapons.
+The new law does, however, add a felony charge for the transfer of a pistol/revolver to a person who is ineligible to possess dangerous weapons.

 Concealed carry Iowa